jazzband/website/docs/faq.md

 Nothing.

-### How do I disable the email notifications for Jazzband repositories?
+### How do I disable email notifications for Jazzband repositories?

 You may want to modify your notification settings on GitHub in your [personal settings](https://github.com/settings/notifications).